A visitor walks towards a yellow structure on a frozen lake

 Cruise down memory lane and explore all the exciting frozen fun from past years!

 Art Shanty Projects was founded in by two artists taking inspiration from ice-fishing houses and pop-up communities that come together on Minnesota’s frozen lakes each winter.
 They saw potential to create an artists’ happening in an extreme environment; to embrace and reinvent a beloved cultural practice; and to encourage personal expression and community engagement through temporary structures and performances.
-This culminated in artists gathering to produce multi-disciplinary shanties and integrated programming on Medicine Lake.
+This culminated in artists gathering to produce participatory shanties and integrated programming on Medicine Lake.

 2024

 2024 marked 20 years of weird and wonderful winters!
-To celebrate, we recreated the original shanty, dubbed Art Shanty #1, which hosted rotating artists making radio shows, a nod to the early days of KICE on Medicine Lake.
+To celebrate, we recreated the original shanty, dubbed Art Shanty #1, which hosted rotating artists making radio shows, a nod to the early days of K-ICE on Medicine Lake.

 And, for the first time since the 2020 program and onset of the pandemic we welcomed visitors inside again, and had a mix of ‘classic’ and open-air shanties.